alnoki/AAAAAA/doc/getting-started/quickstart.rst

    :xref:`directory <directory>` of the
    :xref:`archive you just downloaded <AAAAAA-zip-archive>`
 #.
 Type :command:`python` and hit :kbd:`return`

+   * Rejoice, for you have just started the :doc:`Python interpreter <tutorial/interpreter>`

 #.
 Copy-paste the following and hit :kbd:`return`

    .. code-block:: python